Same-sex marriage in Virginia: Attempts to repeal constitutional ban

-Federal lawsuits
+Federal and state lawsuits

 Bostic v.
 Schaefer

 On July 18, 2013, two gay men filed a lawsuit, Bostic v.
 McDonnell, in the U.S. District Court for the Eastern District of Virginia challenging the state's ban on same-sex marriage.
 A lesbian couple, who had married in California and were the parents of a teenager, joined the case as plaintiffs.
 The suit named Governor Bob McDonnell as the principal defendant.
 After McDonnell left office in January 2014, the case was restyled as Bostic v.
 Rainey, with Janet Rainey, the State Registrar of Vital Records, as the lead defendant.
 In January 2014, Attorney General Mark Herring and Governor Terry McAuliffe announced their support for the suit, and said they would not defend the state ban.
 On February 3, 2014, the House of Delegates voted 65–32 in favor of a bill giving the Virginia General Assembly the right to defend a provision of the Virginia Constitution that is contested or constitutionality questioned if the Governor or Attorney General choose not to defend the law, but the State Senate Committee on Rules voted 12–4 in favor of it being passed by indefinitely in rules on February 21, which effectively killed the bill for that legislative session.
 Judge Arenda Wright Allen heard oral arguments on February 4, 2014, with attorneys for the Norfolk Clerk of Circuit Court, George Schaefer, defending the state's ban on same-sex marriage.

 On February 13, 2014, Judge Wright Allen ruled that Virginia's statutory and constitutional ban on same-sex marriage violated the U.S. Constitution.
 Citing Loving v.
 Virginia, she held that marriage is a fundamental right, that a limitation on the right to marry is therefore subject to strict scrutiny, meaning that "compelling state interests" are required to justify it.
 She found that Virginia's arguments in support of its ban on same-sex marriage failed to meet that standard of review, and that they did not even pass rational basis review, the least demanding judicial standard.
 She stayed enforcement of her ruling pending appeal as the state had requested.
 Wright Allen wrote in her ruling:

 The Fourth Circuit Court of Appeals heard arguments on appeal on May 13, with the case now styled Bostic v.
 Schaefer.
 On July 28, a three-judge panel of the Fourth Circuit, composed of Judges Roger Gregory, Paul V. Niemeyer, and Henry F. Floyd, ruled 2–1 in favor of striking down Virginia's ban on same-sex marriage.
 The court found that same-sex couples have a fundamental right to marry: